NatsukenShido/NatsukenShido/README.md

 and additionally I like all things related to the Japanese culture.

 I'm an avid **Blue Archive** fan and currently playing **osu!**, **Rotaeno**, and **PJSK** as my rhythm games.
+Here's a link to my spotify clone if ya'll are interested (psst it has Blue Archive OSTs innit):https://natsukenshido.github.io/shido-fy.github.io/main.html

 <!--
 **NatsukenShido/NatsukenShido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.